Arquisoft/dechat_en2a/README.md

 Run `docker tag tag1 tag2` to change the name of the tag

-To upload it on https://hub.docker.com/ :
+To upload it on [here](https://hub.docker.com/) :

   * Enter `docker login` and introduce your credentials.
   * Run `docker push nametag` to push it to the docker repository.

+*Note: currently there is a problem with deploying the container (related to the https issue mentioned before).*

 ### Further help